 Facilities sited on an A, B or C ranked preference do not require a site alternatives analysis.
-Since the proposed projects involves the installation of new antenna and radio units within an RD-1 Zone, the proposed projects meet preferences B, and a site alternatives analysis is not required.
+Since the proposed projects involves the installation of new antenna and radio units within commercial and within 100' of residential zones, the proposed projects meet preference B, and a site alternatives analysis is not required.
 However, applicant has provided a site alternative analysis for each project site (Attachment E).